 Exercise after hysterectomy can help avoid and overcome hysterectomy side effects.

-This exercise video teaches women some safe exercises to promote hysterectomy recovery and minimise the risk of post operative side effects.
+This Physical Therapy hysterectomy exercise video teaches women safe exercises to promote hysterectomy recovery and minimise the risk of postoperative side effects.

-Note: Exercise after hysterectomy should only be undertaken with approval form your medical specialist or health professional advice.
-This post operative hysterectomy exercise information is not intended as medical advice, rather it is for the information of women seeking to understand those types of exercises and techniques that can assist hysterectomy recovery and reduce the risk of side effects.
+Exercise after hysterectomy should only be undertaken with approval from your medical specialist or health professional advice.
+This postoperative hysterectomy exercise information is not intended as medical advice.
+It is for the information of women seeking to understand those types of exercises and techniques that can assist hysterectomy recovery and reduce the risk of side effects.

 Video duration: 5 minutes